 On Wednesday, March 29, Winnie, Gwen, and Ellie competed against three students from Logan Middle School for the zone level competition, where Ellie Dingel took first place.
 Ellie will now travel to Wisconsin Dells this May to compete against several other students from the Southern Wisconsin District of the Optimist International Club.
 Great job, ladies!
 We are proud of you!
 And good luck to Ellie at the next level of the competition.

 Congratulations to Winnie Hilker!
 Her NHD documentary, entitled Taking a Stand: Eradicating Native American Boarding Schools in Wisconsin, was the one project chosen out of hundreds for the Joan Rausch Memorial award.
 She won a monetary prize for her efforts.
 Way to go, Winnie!

-Congratulations to all of the students who participated in the NHD contest yesterday.
+Congratulations to all of the students who participated in the NHD contest.
 The following students are moving on to the state competition in Madison:

 For group performances: Ellie Dingel, Maddie Maseswicz, and Camille Blake

 For another group performance: Lauren Boge, McKenna Oettel, Gwen Schroeder, Avery Trohkimoinen, and Abby Ziegelbein

 We are so proud of the amazing behavior our Lincoln students exhibited while at UW-L.